Azure/azurehpc/tutorials/cyclecloud/install-cyclecloud.md

 Before you start, define which **Subscription**, **Resource Group**, **Region** and **Virtual Network** you will use to deploy your CycleCloud environment.

 ##1.
 Create VNET
 Here we are creating a new Virtual Network for the CycleCloud environment.
 For this basic setup, we are using only CycleCloud and Compute subnets.
-But use can create all subnets in the scripts for future advanced scenarios.
+But, you can create all subnets in this script, for future advanced scenarios.
-Change the variables values if you want to or use the default ones.
+You can use the default variable values below or change it, if you want to.
 ```
 ##################################################
 # Variables